-Important If you’re deploying the infrastructure for SAS Grid into an existing VPC, make sure that your VPC is set up with public and private subnets, and Linux bastion host, NAT gateway, and Remote Desktop Gateway instances, as described in the Architecture section.
+Important If you’re deploying the infrastructure for SAS grid into an existing VPC, make sure that your VPC is set up with public and private subnets, and Linux bastion host, NAT gateway, and Remote Desktop Gateway instances, as described in the Architecture section.
 Note that this Quick Start doesn’t support shared subnets.
 You’ll also need the domain name option configured in the DHCP options as explained in the Amazon VPC documentation.
 You’ll be prompted for your VPC settings when you launch the Quick Start.

 Each deployment takes about 2 hours to complete.

 Check the region that’s displayed in the upper-right corner of the navigation bar, and change it if necessary.
 (See the note in step 1 for supported regions.)
-This is where the network infrastructure for SAS Grid will be built.
+This is where the network infrastructure for SAS grid will be built.
 The template is launched in the US West (Oregon) Region by default.

 On the Select Template page, keep the default setting for the template URL, and then choose Next.